Bitcoin

 Each transaction made with Bitcoin is verified and recorded on the blockchain, which is maintained by a network of users around the world in an autonomous, trustless fashion.

-This decentralised system ensures the security, censorship resistance, and accuracy of Bitcoin transactions, while also making it difficult for fraud or hacking attempts to occur.
+This decentralized system ensures the security, censorship resistance, and accuracy of Bitcoin transactions, while also making it difficult for fraudulent activity or hacking attempts to occur.

 The blockchain also ensures BTC can not be counterfeited, making it’s scarcity absolute.